 Trigger builds when upstream images are changed in the Docker Registry

-Use Docker slaves
+Use Docker agents

 Use Docker containers to create one-shot clean room build environments